From French

 Here is a simple cretons recipe you can try yourself.

-Les saucisses (Fresh sausages which you cook at home)
+Les saucisses (Fresh sausages that you cook at home)

 While many French charcuterie sausages are cured, fresh sausages are not cured, so you’ll have to cook these at home, grilled, pan-fried, or boiled.

-Here are some popular French sausages which you can find in French grocery stores, butcher shops and charcuterie shops.
+Here are some popular French sausages that you can find in French grocery stores, butcher shops and charcuterie shops.

 Merguez sausage – And last but not least, there’s fresh merguez sausage, which is actually a North African sausage that is extremely popular in France.
 In France, it’s typically grilled or pan-fried before serving it with couscous or in a baguette sandwich.